• Skip to primary navigation

 • Place the blueberries, sugar, lemon juice, and water in a saucepan and bring to the boil.
 Stir frequently to prevent the blueberries from sticking to the bottom of the pan.

-• Take the pan off the heat and allow the compote to cool before refrigerating it in sterilised jars or an air-tight container.
+• Take the pan off the heat and allow the compote to cool before refrigerating in sterilised jars or an air-tight container.

 Notes